Brewing Coffee

 Disadvantages

 Capital investment.
 From $20 to $100, you're set up with any of the methods described above.
-A good espresso machine will cost you a little more than that, at least a good one will.
+An espresso machine will cost you more than that, at least a good one will.

 Click here to check out Marc's blog posts on Espresso Coffee